Makktu/SL2-Prototyping/README.md

 - Refined the movement code – now something close to a starting point for developing the game around it.
 Another 20% or so to go here.
 - Added a big concept art piece – an AI art-generated sci-fi skyscraper.
 Just to set the mood and see how it works out.
 Answer: on a mobile screen, not very well.
 Would have to use lots of dynamic camera zoom-out for there to be any point at all in having broad-scale visuals.
 Maybe worth a one-off or two.
 - Added a proper SpaceLander sprite – another placeholder really, but better than the OG Lander from SL1.

+### 19 February 2023

+Resumed close work on this.
+Added collision polygon to the prototype map.
+Added collision damage flash.
+This is still just a prototype.